OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

-By connecting to Common Core Standards and Next Generation Science Standards with a STEM focus, we support school teams in integrating the instructional school garden into multiple subject areas using place-based, experiential learning.
+By connecting to Common Core Standards and Next Generation Science Standards with a STREAM focus, we support school teams in integrating the instructional school garden into multiple subject areas using place-based, experiential learning.

-Contact Resilient Community Design Director Kendall Dunnigan to discuss your district’s participation.
+Contact Program Associate Cooper Freeman to discuss your district’s participation.

 Participants will be inspired to integrate the following content and place-based systems into their schools:

 Through Sonoma State University, participants can receive 3.5 Continuing Education Units or 2 units of Academic Credit.
 If you wish to receive credits, please bring a separate check or credit card.
 Current fees are $90 for the CEUs, and $130 for Academic Credits.
 To receive these units, participants must attend all five days of the session.